MathiasGroebe/discrete_isolation/README.md

 # Discrete isolation
 PostgreSQL/PostGIS implementation of the discrete isolation.
-The resulting value can used for point selection purposes.
-It needs a single point geometry and a numerical value.
-For usage you need the data in a PostgreSQL database with the PostGIS extension.
-It works well with around 10,000 points, with more points you have to consider a long execution time.
-If you have less then 1,000 point take a look at the free (QGIS Plugin)[https://github.com/MathiasGroebe/point_selection/].
+The resulting value can be used for point selection purposes.
+It needs a single-point geometry and a numerical value.
+For usage, you need the data in a PostgreSQL database with the PostGIS extension.
+It works well with around 10,000 points; you have to consider a long execution time with more points.
+If you have less than 1,000 points, take a look at the free  (QGIS Plugin)[https://github.com/MathiasGroebe/point_selection/].

 ## Usage